How to Become an Informatics Nurse

 Where Do Informatics Nurses Work?

-Informatics nurses work in all types of healthcare environments, including hospitals, clinics, nursing homes, surgical centers, rehab services, and other types of medical facilities and organizations.
+Informatics Nurses work in all healthcare environments, including hospitals, clinics, nursing homes, surgical centers, rehab services, and other medical facilities and organizations.

-Since they offer an integral service that is highly necessary throughout the healthcare industry, many Informatics Nurses can choose their preferred working environment.
+Since they offer an essential service needed throughout the healthcare industry, many Informatics Nurses can choose their preferred working environment.
 Although they typically work in an office, many will spend equal amounts of time “out on the floor” to regularly interface with doctors, nurses, and other medical staff.

 Informatics Nurse Schooling & Certification